Last updated: November 10, 2025

 SpiralMac SV8

-The 84 lbs SpiralMac SV8 Royal Queen mixes and kneads up to 17.6 lbs (8 kg) of dough at 60% hydration (or more at higher hydration), but also handles batches as small as 2.2 lbs (1.2 kg) at 60% hydration equally well.
-In terms of flour capacity, this is 7 lbs (3.2 kg) down to as little as 1 lb (0.48 kg).
-The capacity of the stainless steel bowl is 10.5 quarts (10 liters).
+The 84 lbs SpiralMac SV8 Royal Queen mixes and kneads up to 17.6 lbs (8 kg) of dough at 60% hydration (or more at higher hydration), while also handling batches as small as 2.2 lbs (1.0 kg) at 60% hydration equally well.
+In terms of flour capacity, this ranges from 7 lbs (3.2 kg) to as little as 1 lb (0.48 kg).
+The stainless steel bowl has a capacity of 10.5 quarts (10 liters).

-The Spiralmac mixer features a removable bowl and avoids the complexity involved with operating a tilting head.
+The Spiralmac mixer features a removable bowl, eliminating the complexity associated with operating a tilting head.
 Both the breaker bar and the dough hook are removable.

 This is the mixer I am dreaming about.